Urethral Diverticulum (UD)

 - Hormonal Changes – Fluctuations in estrogen levels may contribute to UD, especially in postmenopausal women.

-How is Urethral Diverticulum Diagnosed?
+How is Urethral Diverticulum Diagnosed in Jaipur?

 To diagnose UD, I use a combination of the following tests: